dimitrakonsta/process-oriented-cloud-evaluation/README.md

 Output
 ----------
-Plots of 2D histograms of cloud reflectance and cloud cover
+Plots of 2D histograms of cloud reflectance and cloud cover.
+An eoutput example can be found in https://github.com/dimitrakonsta/process-oriented-cloud-evaluation/tree/master/images

 Is a script to draw a figure in the paper included ?: No

 Preprocessing